Immigration Pt 1: Fundamentals of UK Law (Senior Status)

 By the end of this module, you will be able to:

-- articulate and critically evaluate the principles and standards relating to the Convention relating to the Status of Refugees (1951), system of immigration control, as well as the primary legislation, secondary legislation, relating to immigration and asylum law as it pertains to the UK
+- articulate and critically evaluate Convention principles and standards relating to the Status of Refugees (1951), system of immigration control, and primary and secondary legislation relating to immigration and asylum law as it pertains to the UK

-- identify and critically discuss cases from national courts that provide the foundation for how the Immigration Rules, legislation and EEA immigration law is interpreted and implemented in the United Kingdom
+- identify and critically discuss cases from national courts that provide the foundation for how immigration rules, legislation and EEA immigration law are interpreted and implemented in the UK

 - critically engage with jurisprudence and approaches of UK immigration case law generally

-- engage in comparative analysis in the treatment of European Union nationals, asylum seekers and non-EEA nationals in immigration law.
+- make a comparative analysis of the treatment of EU nationals, asylum seekers and non-EEA nationals in immigration law.